Below are some questions and answers to help you navigate ABIM's 3/29/17 announcement:

 What does “no consequence” mean?

-What's the difference between the two-year assessment and the 10-year exam?
+What's the difference between the ABIM Knowledge Check-In and the long-form assessment?

-The most obvious difference is that the two-year assessment can be taken in the comfort of your home or office.
-Secondly, it will be a much shorter, lower stakes experience than the 10-year exam.
+The most obvious difference is that the ABIM Knowledge Check-In can be taken in the comfort of your home or office.
+Secondly, it will be a much shorter, lower stakes experience than the long-form assessment (ABIM's enhanced 10-year exam).
+Performance results (i.e., whether you are successful or not) will be available immediately after the ABIM Knowledge Check-In for most physicians.
+More detailed feedback about your performance will follow.

-If I choose this new option, will I still have to take the 10-year exam?
+If I choose the ABIM Knowledge Check-In, will I still have to take the long-form assessment?

 What if I don't do well?
 Could I lose my certification with the two-year assessment option?

 You do not need to be successful on every two-year assessment.
-But, if you are unsuccessful on two consecutive attempts or if there is a longer gap between assessments, you will need to take additional steps, including taking the long-form exam, to maintain certification.
+But, if you are unsuccessful on two consecutive attempts or if there is a longer gap between successful assessments, you will need to pass the long-form exam (ABIM’s enhanced 10-year exam) to maintain certification.

-Why can't the two-year assessment be available for all subspecialties in 2018?
-When will I be eligible for the new two-year assessment in my subspecialty?
+Why can't the ABIM Knowledge Check-In be available for all subspecialties in 2018?
+When will I be eligible for the Knowledge Check-In in my subspecialty?

 When will I need to pay?
 How much does this cost?

-ABIM is still working out the details on the MOC program fees and payment options, including those for the two-year assessments.
-We will provide more information, giving you time to consider your payment options before you would need to take the 2018 assessment.
+ABIM is still working out the details on the MOC program fees and payment options, including those for the ABIM Knowledge Check-Ins.
+We will provide more information this fall, giving you time to consider your payment options before you would need to take the 2018 assessment.
+Total program fees paid over a 10-year period are expected to remain close to current levels, and there will be more payment options.

-My certification is due to expire in 2017 but the two-year assessment will be available in 2018.
+My certification is due to expire in 2017 but the ABIM Knowledge Check-In will be available in 2018.
 Can't I just wait and take that?

-All physicians with certifications that expire before the new assessment option is offered in their specialty will still need to take and pass the 10-year exam in order to maintain their certification.
-Once you pass the 10-year exam, you will have 10 years before you need to take another assessment.
+All physicians with certifications that expire before the ABIM Knowledge Check-In is offered in their specialty will still need to take and pass the long-form assessment (ABIM’s 10-year exam) in order to maintain their certification.
+Once you pass the long-form assessment, you will have 10 years before you need to take another assessment.

 When will the open-book feature be available?